NEW JERSEY WRONGFUL DEATH lawyers

 Unfortunately, filing a wrongful death claim is something you may need to think about now.

-The loss of a loved one causes incredible emotional trauma, and it can also lead to financial troubles for the surviving family members.
+The loss of a loved one causes incredible emotional trauma and can also lead to financial troubles for the surviving family members.

 The loss of a loved one can have a ripple effect on the family.
 The loss of income can lead to financial uncertainty and hardships now and in the future.